FHGS principal Skip Cooke retires

 A compassionate, protective administration and open communication with teachers and students built a formidable team that were as a part of Fair Haven Grade School as were the stone walls protecting them.

-Every day, Cooke said he rises at 5 a.m. to be at school by 7, and spent the better part of his days doing his “walkabouts,” making his way around the school and checking in on his teachers, saying hello to the kids, always relying on the unshakable wisdom of his administrative assistant, Terry, only the second in his time as principal.
+Every day, Cooke said, he rose at 5 a.m. to be at school by 7, and spent the better part of his days doing his “walkabouts,” making his way around the school and checking in on his teachers, saying hello to the kids, always relying on the unshakable wisdom of his administrative assistant, Terry, only the second in his time as principal.

 “Sometimes I say, ‘She just lets me sit in here,’ Cooke said.
 “If I need to know anything, I just ask Terry.”